GGORZ10227216/OurScheme/readme.md

       ERROR (unbound symbol) : abc
       or
-      ERROR (attempt to apply non-function) : ¡¸ // ¡¸ is the binding of abc
+      ERROR (attempt to apply non-function) : â˜† // â˜† is the binding of abc

-  else // the first argument of ( ... ) is ( ¡C¡C¡C ), i.e., it is ( ( ¡C¡C¡C ) ...... )
+  else // the first argument of ( ... ) is ( ã€‚ã€‚ã€‚ ), i.e., it is ( ( ã€‚ã€‚ã€‚ ) ...... )

-    evaluate ( ¡C¡C¡C )
+    evaluate ( ã€‚ã€‚ã€‚ )

-    // if any error occurs during the evaluation of ( ¡C¡C¡C ), we just output an
+    // if any error occurs during the evaluation of ( ã€‚ã€‚ã€‚ ), we just output an
     // an appropriate error message, and we will not proceed any further

-    if no error occurs during the evaluation of ( ¡C¡C¡C )
+    if no error occurs during the evaluation of ( ã€‚ã€‚ã€‚ )

-      check whether the evaluated result (of ( ¡C¡C¡C )) is an internal function
+      check whether the evaluated result (of ( ã€‚ã€‚ã€‚ )) is an internal function

-      if the evaluated result (of ( ¡C¡C¡C )) is an internal function
+      if the evaluated result (of ( ã€‚ã€‚ã€‚ )) is an internal function

         check whether the number of arguments is correct